Lavedonio/Alexandria/docs/sql_tools.md

 Ignore table pg_stat_statements and tables inside schemas pg_catalog and information_schema.

-If get_json_info parameter is True, it adds 2 columns to add the data types from each key inside json and jsonb columns.
+If _get_json_info_ parameter is True, it adds 2 columns with the data types from each key inside json and jsonb columns.

-fetch_through_pandas and fail_silently parameters are passed directly to the query method if get_json_info parameter is set to False; if it's not, these 2 parameters are passed as their default values.
+_fetch_through_pandas_ and _fail_silently_ parameters are passed directly to the _query_ method if _get_json_info_ parameter is set to False; if it's not, these 2 parameters are passed as their default values.

-Returns either a Dataframe if get_json_info or fetch_through_pandas parameters are set to True, or a list of tuples, each representing a row, with their position in the same order as in the columns of the INFORMATION_SCHEMA.COLUMNS table.
+Returns a DataFrame if either _get_json_info_ or _fetch_through_pandas_ parameters are set to True; otherwise returns a list of tuples, each representing a row, with their position in the same order as in the columns of the INFORMATION_SCHEMA.COLUMNS table.

 Usage example:
 ```